OrinaOisera/github-collaborators/templates/README.md

 --

-## Links to good CONTRIBUTING markdown templates
+### CONTRIBUTING's

+### Others

-## Contributing to templates
+## Contributing to Templates

-Either add links to good templates (with a short description), to this README.md, or add template files to this directory.
+Either add links to good templates (with a short description) in this README.md or add template files to this directory.